-Very briefly, there is a review of student records after about three semesters of study, to identify those students likely to succeed in our program.
+Very briefly, there is a review of student records after about three semesters of study to identify students likely to succeed in our program.
 Those who are not admitted the first time are advised of the outcome and are automatically reviewed again at the end of that semester.
-If after two reviews a student is not admitted to the program, the student is advised of other majors, in engineering or elsewhere, in which they may be likely to find success.
-At the present time the requirement for professional admission to the Mechanical Engineering program is a major GPA of 2.7 (that is, not counting elective courses).
+If after two reviews a student is not admitted to the program, the student is advised of other majors - in engineering or elsewhere - in which they may be likely to find success.
+At the present time the requirement for professional admission to the Mechanical Engineering program is a major GPA of 2.7 (not counting elective courses).
 In addition, a student must have no more than four withdrawals and no more than three repeated courses.
 The major GPA is given on your Degree Audit available through MyRed.
 Transfer students are not reviewed until completing 12 credits at UNL.

 I have a problem with a TA or faculty member.
 What do I do?

 In nearly all cases other than abuse, students should recognize that they paid for and are entitled to the educational services promised by the university and the department.
 You have the right and responsibility to contact the individual in question regarding the problem without fear of retribution.
 If this meeting does not resolve the problem, the Department Chair should be contacted.
 You could also contact your advisor or a trusted faculty member for help.